fedi-e2ee/public-key-directory-specification/Specification.md

 ### Encrypting Message Attributes to Enable Crypto-Shredding

+The goal of attribute encryption is compliance, not security, but we still consider it important to use a committing authenticated encryption mode to ensure a backdoor is not possible through an Invisible Salamanders style attack.

 We use HKDF to derive two distinct keys for our protocol.
 One for AES, the other for HMAC-SHA2.
 We encrypt then MAC to avoid the [Cryptographic Doom Principle](https://moxie.org/2011/12/13/the-cryptographic-doom-principle.html).